 - sweetener, optional

-- Add all ingredients to a high powered blender in order listed (sweetener is optional); process until completely blended.
+- Add all ingredients to a high-powered blender in the order listed (sweetener is optional); process until completely blended.

 - Taste for sweetness and adjust accordingly.

 - Pour the smoothie into a glass and enjoy!

 - If using a sweetener, I recommend using honey because honey’s antioxidant and antibacterial properties help improve the digestive system and boost immunity.
 If using honey, blend it with the rest of the ingredients.

 - If you’re looking for a thicker smoothie, blend in more ice to make it thicker.

 - High-Speed Blender: If you’re serious about smoothies, consider investing in a high-speed blender.
 They can handle tougher ingredients like nuts and frozen fruit much more effectively than standard blenders.

 - Taste as You Go: Before you pour out your smoothie, give it a taste.
 Need a little more sweetness?
 A touch more liquid?
 Adjust until it’s just right.